Reexamine the dark matter scenario accounting for the positron excess in a new cosmic ray propagation model: SUMMARY

 \section{SUMMARY}

 In this study, we present a quantitative study of the CR electron and positron fluxes observed by the AMS-02 experiment, employing the SDD model.
-Our analysis incorporates the latest advancements in secondary electron/positron production cross sections and accounts for the charge-sign dependent solar modulation potentials.
-Remarkably, we demonstrate that the SDD model outperforms conventional propagation models in several key aspects.
+Our analysis incorporates the latest advancements in secondary electron/positron production cross sections and accounts for the charge-sign dependent solar modulation potentials. { Notably, the SDD model outperforms conventional propagation models in several key aspects due to the enhanced secondary $e^{\pm}$ at energies above 10 GeV.}

-One notable improvement offered by the SDD model arises from its ability to predict an increased population of secondary electron/positron particles at energies above 10 GeV.
-Consequently, the issue of positron/electron excess is mitigated compared to conventional propagation models.
-This reduction in excess is exemplified by the rescaling factor, denoted as $c_{e^{\pm}}$, which is nearly halved when compared to conventional models (reducing from approximately 3 to around 1.7).
+{ The direct consequence of the SDD model's ability to predict an increased population of secondary $e^{\pm}$ is that it mitigates the issue of positron/electron excess compared to conventional propagation models.} This reduction in excess is exemplified by the rescaling factor, denoted as $c_{e^{\pm}}$, which is nearly halved when compared to conventional models (reducing from approximately 3 to around 1.7).
 This substantial improvement is noteworthy since assuming the production uncertainties greater than 200\% may not be convincing.

-Another notable advantage of the SDD model lies in its solar modulation potential, which aligns more closely with the modulation potential observed for cosmic nuclei.
-In contrast, conventional models often necessitate a large modulation potential to compensate for the significant rescaling factor $c_{e^{\pm}}$.
+{ Due to the reduced rescaling factor, the solar modulation potential required by the SDD model also aligns more closely with the modulation potential observed for cosmic nuclei.} In contrast, conventional models often necessitate a large modulation potential to compensate for the significant rescaling factor $c_{e^{\pm}}$.
 Furthermore, we find that, unlike the conventional propagation models where primary sources dominate the positron spectrum at high energies, the secondary component overwhelmingly contributes to the positron fluxes across all energy ranges within the SDD model.

 All considered scenarios demonstrate a satisfactory fit to the AMS-02 data, as evidenced by reduced $\chi^2$ values below unity.
 In the case of DM annihilating into the $\mu^+\mu^-$ final states, the corresponding DM mass required is approximately 790 GeV, accompanied by a thermally averaged cross section of around $1.26\times 10^{-24}\mathrm{cm}^3\mathrm{s}^{-1}$.
 Importantly, these parameters remain consistent with the constraints from Fermi and Planck.